getmlcode/semanticSegmentationFCN/README.md

-# Semantic Segmentation
+# Deep Semantic Segmentation
-This repository has framework for training, validation and inference of semantic segmentation models, but currenty it only supports FCN.
+This is a framework for training, validation and inference of deep semantic segmentation models, but currenty it only supports FCN.
 I have used it to train **Fully Convolutional Network** and detect road in a given scene using learnt model.

-`Developed using Tensorflow Framework.`
+`Developed using Tensorflow`

 # Training Progress